janikvonrotz/awesome-powershell/readme.md

 ## SQL Server

-* [dbachecks](https://dbachecks.io) - SQL Server Environmental Validation (crowdsourced SQL Server DBA Checklists).
-* [dbatools](https://dbatools.io) - Helps SQL Server Pros be more productive with instance migrations and much more.
+* [dbatools](https://dbachecks.io) - Helps SQL Server Pros be more productive with instance migrations and much more.

 ## Misc